Iamronan/Jekyll-Starter-Theme/README.markdown

-## Jekyll Starter Theme using Gulp
+## Jekyll Starter Theme using Gulp & Blaze Modular Framework

-This is  starter project including full setup for Jekyll, GulpJS, SASS, AutoPrefixer &amp; BrowserSync
+This is  starter project including full setup for Jekyll, GulpJS, Imagemin SASS, AutoPrefixer &amp; BrowserSync.
+You can add blaze componenets as you see fir for your project.

 ## System Preparation